Curbing the Ramifications of Authorship Abuse in Science: Introduction This section is lengthier than usual to present a comprehensive background on the longstanding problem.

 Our analyses reveal that the average number of authors per publication has nearly doubled over the past 34 years.
 We observe a steady decline in the proportion of one-, two-, and three-author papers, which dropped from 64.44\% in 1991 to 34.35\% in 2024.
 In contrast, publications with multiple authors have consistently increased.
 Notably, the share of publications with more than eight authors has risen from 5.08\% in 1991 to 21.18\% in 2024.
 This increase in authorship practices is reflected in the inflated values for the number of publications ($P$), citation counts ($C$), and Hirsch-indexes ($h$) in the Google Scholar Profile dataset across all collected fields.
 To address these discrepancies, we introduce Fibonacci-adjusted total publications ($P^\prime$), Fibonacci-adjusted citation count ($C^\prime$), and Fibonacci-adjusted Hirsch index ($h^\prime$), which recalibrate $P$, $C$, and $h$ using the reciprocals of Fibonacci numbers.
 Our analyses indicate that authors in our combined dataset typically exhibit a 25\% difference between $P$ and $P^\prime$.
 This difference spikes to 74.26\% in the Biology dataset while decreasing to 12.74\% in the Mathematics dataset.
 We have identified three clusters of typical percentage differences: the first cluster consists solely of the Biology dataset, the second includes the Electrical and Electronics Engineering, Computer Science and Engineering, and Psychology datasets, and the third encompasses the remaining field datasets.
 We observe a similar trend in the percentage differences between $C$ and $C^\prime$.
 For the combined dataset, this difference is around $25\%$.
 However, authors in the Biology, Electrical and Electronics Engineering, Computer Science and Engineering, and Psychology datasets show greater differences, ranging from $81.32\%$ to $27.20\%$, compared to the other datasets.
 We also see similar trends in the percentage differences between $h$ and $h^\prime$.
-The novel $T^\prime$-index assumes a value between $0$ and $1$ and measures the researchers' leading (first and second) and contributing (third and above) roles in their publications.
-The $T^\prime$-index fosters genuine collaborations while discouraging unethical authorship practices.
+The novel Labor-index ($L^\prime$-index) assumes a value between $0$ and $1$ and measures a researcher's labor contribution across their publications.
+An $L^\prime$ near $1$ indicates the author contributes significantly.
+A low $L^\prime$ indicates that the author predominantly appears in supporting roles with less contributions.
+The $L^\prime$-index fosters genuine collaborations while discouraging unethical authorship practices.
 More importantly, it remains independent of publication practices across different disciplines.
-We propose benchmark values of $0.66$ and $0.72$ for research-intensive and non-research-intensive institutions, respectively.
-Our analysis shows that only $23.43\%$ of authors fall below $0.66$, indicating that a relatively small number of researchers primarily take on supporting roles.
+We propose benchmark values of $0.61$ and $0.72$ for non-research-intensive and research-intensive institutions, respectively.
+Our analysis shows that only $18.53\%$ of authors fall below $0.61$, indicating that a relatively small number of researchers predominantly take supporting roles.
 However, this percentage is significantly higher in the Biology, Electrical and Electronics Engineering, and Computer Science and Engineering datasets compared to the Economics, Marketing, Sociology, Psychology, and Mathematics datasets.
+Some disciplines designate the last byline position for the most contributing author, a convention that also facilitates passive authorship.
+To assess the effect of this byline convention on the $L^\prime$-index, we conducted a separate experiment in which the last author of each publication was treated as the first author.
+Under this experiment, 70.16\% of authors in the Biology dataset remain below the upper benchmark, while 41.50\% remain below the lower benchmark.
+Details of this experiment are presented in Section~\ref{subsec:last_author}.